QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 However, you will note that this did not converge, as stochastic methods typically require many more iterations as a tradeoff for their global-convergence properties

-See the `maximum likelihood <http://julianlsolvers.github.io/Optim.jl/stable/#examples/generated/maxlikenlm/>`_ example and the accompanying `jupyter notebook <https://nbviewer.jupyter.org/github/JuliaNLSolvers/Optim.jl/blob/gh-pages/v0.15.3/examples/generated/maxlikenlm.ipynb>`_
+See the `maximum likelihood <http://julianlsolvers.github.io/Optim.jl/stable/#examples/generated/maxlikenlm/>`_ example and the accompanying `Jupyter notebook <https://nbviewer.jupyter.org/github/JuliaNLSolvers/Optim.jl/blob/gh-pages/v0.15.3/examples/generated/maxlikenlm.ipynb>`_

 JuMP.jl
 --------

 The `JuMP.jl <https://github.com/JuliaOpt/JuMP.jl>`_ package is an ambitious implementation of a modelling language for optimization problems in Julia

-In that sense, it is more like an AMPL (or Pyomo) built on top of the Julia language with macros, and able to use a variety of different commerical and open-source solvers
+In that sense, it is more like an AMPL (or Pyomo) built on top of the Julia language with macros, and able to use a variety of different commerical and open source solvers

 If you have a linear, quadratic, conic, mixed-integer linear, etc. problem then this will likely be the ideal "meta-package" for calling various solvers

-For nonlinear problems, the modelling language may make things difficult for complicated functions (as it is not designed to be used as a general-purpose non-linear optimizer)
+For nonlinear problems, the modelling language may make things difficult for complicated functions (as it is not designed to be used as a general-purpose nonlinear optimizer)

 See the `quick start guide <http://www.juliaopt.org/JuMP.jl/0.18/quickstart.html>`_ for more details on all of the options